nrfconnect/sdk-nrf/samples/bluetooth/alexa_gadget/README.rst

    On when connected.

 LED 2:
-   On when handshake with peer is completed.
+   On when the handshake with a peer is completed.

 LED 3:
-   On when wakeword directive (``Alexa.Gadget.StateListener``) is received.
+   On when the wake word directive (``Alexa.Gadget.StateListener``) is received.

 LED 4:
-   Toggles when Color Cycler skill is used.
+   Toggles when the Color Cycler skill is used.

 Button 4:
-   Erases bond information when button is held during power cycle or reset.
+   Erases all bond information when a button is held during a power cycle or reset.

 Building and running
 ********************